-If you live in a dorm room you probably won’t need beyond a few bowls and plates, but when you’re moving away from home into your own place, you’ll have to set up your own kitchen.
+If you live in a dorm, you probably won’t need a big set of dishes beyond a few bowls and plates, but when you’re moving away from home into your own place, you’ll have to set up your own kitchen.

 Choose your own set of dinnerware and cookware

 It’s easy to take hand-me-downs for things like dishes and other tableware, but when you move out, you have the opportunity to cook and serve your food on dinnerware you picked for yourself.